Overview

 Governance

-Executive direction of biodiversity is led by Ribbon’s Chief Legal Officer (CLO).
+Executive direction of Ribbon’s Approach to Biodiversity is led by Ribbon’s Chief Legal Officer (CLO).
 The CLO is supported by senior management in specific business unit functions such as procurement, supply chain management, real estate and facilities.
 Ribbon’s Board of Directors receive annual updates relating to environmental management and biodiversity performance as part of our risk review process.

 See also: